Nail and Skin Care

 • Moisturize your skin after your shower or bath when the skin is still damp.

-• Don't forget to moisturize your lips!
+• Moisturize your lips!
 Try an eye or face cream to moisten the sensitive skin on your face.

-• Drink 8-10 glasses of non-alcoholic fluid a day.
+• Drink 8 to 10 glasses of non-alcoholic fluid a day.

 • Avoid cutting cuticles because it can cause an infection.
 Use a cuticle cream instead.
 If you need to cut your cuticle, be sure to clean the clipper before using it.

-• Artificial fingernails can hold bacteria and lead to infections, so you should not use them.
+• Artificial (fake) fingernails can hold bacteria and cause infections, so you should not use them.

 • Nails absorb water and expand, then contract as they dry out.
 The more they expand and contract, the weaker they become, so wear gloves to protect your nails when doing housework or gardening.